Bonjour, Ca Va Bien?

 Paris, and France in general is known for extraordinary food, served in those typical French cafe’s and little bistro’s, but also in top restaurants and street food stalls.
 You will literally find food on every corner of the streets in Paris.

-Typical French food like Crepes ( French Pancakes ) you will find everywhere and are inexpensive, but delicious and a must try when in Paris.
+Typical French food like Crepes ( French Pancakes ) you will find everywhere and are cheap, delicious and a must try when in Paris.
 There are hundreds of creperies in Paris, but one street where you find more than a dozen in place is the Rue du Montparnasse.

 If you are looking for other budget options in Paris, apart from the little food stalls in the Montmartre Area, you will find cheap ( and sometimes fast ) eats at the Rue de la Huchette, Rue Xavier Privas and Rue de la Harpe in the 5th Arrondissement.
 The Montmartre area is well known by tourist, so it can be very busy.

-If you are a fan of Paris, but not of French food (which I can’t really believe, but I write this just in case ) and you are looking for something International, the Marais Area is the place to be.
-The Marais has traditionally been the Jewish quarter in Paris, so not surprisingly you will find the best falafel here.
+If you are a fan of Paris, but not of French food (which I can’t really believe, but I write this just in case 😉 ) and you are looking for something International, the Marais Area is the place to be.
+The Marais has traditionally been the Jewish quarter in Paris, so not surprisingly you will find the best falafel in this area.

 In the 13th arrondissement you will find Paris’s Chinatown with some of the best Chinese and other Asian restaurants in Paris.